Harold Matthews Cup: The clubs

 In the 1970s and early 1980s the Harold Matthews Cup was played in a carnival format over three to five successive days.
 Teams from the country groups and regions competed alongside representative teams from the NSWRL clubs of Sydney.
 The competition later changed to a partial round-robin format.

-Former teams in the Harold Matthews Cup include: Gold Coast Titans (2009), Melbourne Storm (2013-14), South-Western Sydney Academy of Sport (2008–16) and Western Sydney Academy of Sport (2007–17).
+Former teams in the Harold Matthews Cup include: Gold Coast Titans (2009), South-Western Sydney Academy of Sport (2008–16) and Western Sydney Academy of Sport (2007–17).

-After the sixth round on March 14 & 15, the 2020 competition was suspended and subsequently cancelled due to the COVID-19 pandemic in Australia.
+After the sixth round on 14 & 15 March, the 2020 competition was suspended and subsequently cancelled due to the COVID-19 pandemic in Australia.